dguest390/O-Chem-Identifier/README.md

 ## About

 Created by David Guest, Danny Nash, Kevin Reisch, and Andrew Bissel.
 This application enables users to convert hand-drawn organic chemistry molecules into digital copies.
 Even if the handwriting is challenging to decipher, a machine learning model will adjust it to produce recognizable characters in the final digital copy.
-The README which will provide instructions and accompanying pictures, will be finalized on 10/5/2023 to guide users in making the application executable on their machine.

 ## Prerequisites